shane-kercheval/data-science-template/README.md

 │   ├── evaluate_model.py         <- Script for evaluating model performance
 │
-├── tests                         <- Files necessary for running model tests (see documentation below) │   ├── test-files                <- Directory where artifacts and results of tests are saved to be compared to the sources of truth.
+├── tests                         <- Files necessary for running model tests (see documentation below) │   ├── test_files                <- Directory where artifacts and results of tests are saved to be compared to the sources of truth.
 Only .gitkeep in this directory should be synced to Github
 │   ├── test.py                   <- Runs the tests defined in test_config.yml and then compares the produced artifacts/results with those defined as expected in the true/ directory
 │
 │